 Extending Patient Contact Tutor Guide

-This is a community based placement for all Phase Two (i.e. Year Two) students at Barts and The London School of Medicine and Dentistry.
+This is a community based placement for all Year 2 students at Barts and The London School of Medicine and Dentistry.
 Students need to continue to meet patients, building on their experiences in Medicine in Society in Year One and continue their professional development with the benefit of authentic clinical experiences.

 It is also envisaged that we can integrate this placement with their basic medical sciences teaching by linking their clinical experiences with ‘core’ conditions they will have learnt about in their Problem Based Learning (PBL) sessions.
 General practice will work as a setting which will bring to life these PBL scenarios, contextualising and broadening the students’ learning and encouraging students to think about the wider, more varied, range of disease presentation.